MyOralVillage/4-Share/documentation/views_example.md

 // Creates a new currencyScrollbarView.
 Upon initialization, the view layout is created. currencyScrollbarView = view.findViewById(R.id.currency_scrollbar);

+// The currency code.
+In this case, Pakistani Rupee was used.
+String currencyName = "PKR";

 // Sets the currency type to the specified currency.
-Additionally, the denominations for this currency is added to the view.
+Additionally, the denominations for this currency is added to the view. currencyScrollbarView.setCurrency(currencyName);
-String currencyName = "PKR"; // Pakistani Rupee currencyScrollbarView.setCurrency(currencyName);

 // This listener monitors all gestures received on this view.